 '''

-case isc blob filter open:

-break:

-case isc_blob_filter_get_segment:

-break:

-case isc blob filter create:

-break:

-case isc blob filter put segment:

-break:

 case isc blob filter close:

-break:
+. . .

+break;

-case isc_blob_filter_alloc:
+case isc blob_filter_alloc:

-break:
+. . .

+break;

 case isc blob filter free:

+. . .

 break;

-case isc blob filter seek:
+case isc_blob_filter_seek:

+. . .

 break:

 default:

-status = isc uns ext / unsupported action value /
+status = isc_uns_ext / unsupported action value /

+. . .

 break;

+}

 return status;

+}

 '''

-InterBase passes one of eight possible actions to the filter function, ipeg filter(), by way of the action parameter, and also passes an instance of the Blob control structure, isc blob ctl, by way of the parameter control.
+InterBase passes one of eight possible actions to the filter function, jpeg_filter(), by way of the action parameter, and also passes an instance of the Blob control structure, isc_blob_ctl, by way of the parameter control.

 The ellipses (...) in the previous listing represent code that performs some operations based on each action, or event, that is listed in the case statement.
 Each action is a particular event invoked by a database operation the application might perform.
-For more information, see "Programming filter function actions" on page 8-17.
+For more information, see "Programming filter function actions" on page 8-18.

-The isc blob ctl Blob control structure provides the fundamental data exchange between InterBase and the filter.
-For more information on the Blob control structure, see "Defining the Blob control structure" on page 8-15.
+The isc_blob_ctl Blob control structure provides the fundamental data exchange between InterBase and the filter.
+For more information on the Blob control structure, see "Defining the Blob control structure" on page 8-16.